hotteano/intro-to-tcs-zh-cn/src/chapter_3.md

 ```

-[incrementalg](){.ref} describes precisely how to compute the increment operation, and can be easily transformed into _Python_ code that performs the same computation, but it does not seem to directly yield a NAND circuit to compute this.
+[incrementalg]() describes precisely how to compute the increment operation, and can be easily transformed into _Python_ code that performs the same computation, but it does not seem to directly yield a NAND circuit to compute this.
 However, we can transform this algorithm line by line to a NAND circuit.
 For example, since for every $a$, $\text{NAND}(a,NOT(a))=1$, we can replace the initial statement $c_0=1$ with $c_0 = NAND(x_0, NAND(x_0,x_0))$.
 We already know how to compute $\XOR$ using NAND and so we can use this to implement the operation $y_i \leftarrow XOR(x_i,c_i)$.
 Similarly, we can write the "if" statement as saying $c_{i+1} \leftarrow AND(c_i,x_i)$,  or in other words $c_{i+1} \leftarrow  NAND( NAND(c_i,x_i), NAND(c_i,x_i))$.
 Finally, the assignment $y_n = c_n$ can be written as $y_n = NAND( NAND(c_n,c_n), NAND(c_n,c_n))$.
 Combining these observations yields for every $n\in \N$, a $\text{NAND}$ circuit to compute $INC_n$.
-For example, [nandincrememntcircfig](){.ref} shows what this circuit looks like for $n=4$.
+For example, [nandincrememntcircfig]() shows what this circuit looks like for $n=4$.